pypa/virtualenv/docs/installation.rst

 CPython is shipped in multiple forms, and each OS repackages it, often applying some customization along the way.
 Therefore we cannot say universally that we support all platforms, but rather specify some we test against.
 In case of ones not specified here the support is unknown, though likely will work.
 If you find some cases please open a feature request on our issue tracker.
+Note, as of ``20.16.0`` we no longer support running under Python less than 3.6, however we still support creating environments for 2.7 and 3.5.

 Linux
 ~~~~~